Search Menu

 So, your dog has an ongoing fence-line war with a neighboring dog.
 Whenever the two are outside at the same time, they run to the fence line to pick up where the war left off.

-Your dog may have never met anyone (dog or person) they didn’t like, but then, a new neighbor moves in and suddenly there’s growling, barking, snarling fence fights.
+Your dog may have never met a person or dog they didn’t like, but then, a new neighbor moves in and suddenly there’s growling, barking, snarling fence fights.

 “Luckily for most owners, ‘fence wars’ are just habits that can be broken or even prevented through proper training,” says Nicole Ellis, a certified professional dog trainer.